Improving Mapper's Robustness by Varying Resolution According to Lens-Space Density: Implementation

 \subsection{Parameter Selection}

-When applying density-based Mapper to a dataset, one must make a choice of parameters $r, g, k$ and $K$.
-In this section, we will provide some heuristic rules to help practitioners choose reasonable values for these parameters.
+When applying density-based Mapper to a dataset, one must make a choice of parameters $N, g, k$ and $f$-kernel $K$.
+In this section, we provide some heuristic rules to help practitioners choose reasonable values for these parameters.

-The parameter which is most influential on the output graph is the resolution $r$, or if using the reference implementation, $N\sim 1/r$.
-In the reference implementation, this is the required \verb|N_checkpoints| parameter.
-In subsection \ref{ss:discrete-convergence} we show that the resolution determines which topological features we will be able to see in the output, and for this reason we want to make $N$ large.
-On the other hand, if $N$ is too large, we run into a limit imposed by the number of data points; some slices will have too few points to get good clustering and cluster overlaps.
-When the Morse functon $f$ has a natural interpretation, such as time, one can use an apriori understanding of the dataset to choose a reasonable $N$. \begin{remark} In the reference implementation, \verb|N_checkpoints| determines the \emph{minimum} resolution of the kerneled cover, so it is better to take $N$ a little bit larger than you would do with standard Mapper. \end{remark}
+The parameter that is most influential on the output graph is the number of midpoints $N$, which determines the \emph{resolution} $r \sim 1/N$.
+In the reference implementation, this is the \verb|N_checkpoints| parameter.
+In subsection \ref{ss:discrete-convergence} we show that the resolution determines which topological features visible in the output.
+For this reason, we want to make $N$ large.
+On the other hand, if $N$ is too large, we run into a limit imposed by the number of data points; some slices will have too few points to achieve good clustering and cluster overlaps.

+If the Morse function $f$ has a natural interpretation (e.g., time), practitioners can use their a priori understanding of the dataset to choose a reasonable $N$.
+Otherwise, $N$ should be chosen as large as permissible given your dataset size and computing constraints.
+One sign that $N$ is too large is when some intervals in the cover have too few points for reasonable clustering.

+\begin{remark} In the reference implementation, \verb|N_checkpoints| determines the \emph{minimum} resolution of the kerneled cover.
+Therefore it is better to choose a larger $N$ than you would choose if using standard Mapper on the same data. \end{remark}

-In addition to choosing $N$, the resolution is also affected by the choice of Morse-spaced or data-spaced intervals.
-Whenever your data is approximately equally spaced in $L$, you should select Morse-spaced intervals.
-However, if there are some $L$-ranges with unusually high or low volumes of data, then you may have trouble getting clusters in those regions that are consistent with the rest of the dataset.
-This can cause artifacts in the resulting graph.
+For datasets that are approximately equally spaced in the lens-space, select Morse-spaced intervals.
+However, if there are intervals in the lens-space that contain significantly more or fewer data points, it may be difficult to find clusters in those intervals that are consistent with the rest of the dataset.
+This inconsistency can produce artifacts in the resulting graph.
 To avoid this, you can use data-spaced intervals.

-The last parameter that determines the cover of the lens space $\cU$ is the overlap parameter $g$.
+The last parameter that determines the cover of the lens-space $\cU$ is the overlap parameter $g$.
 In the reference implementation, this is the parameter \verb|overlap|, which is scaled to lie within $(0,1)$.
-As with $N$, $g$ determines the \emph{minimum} overlap between intervals, so consider taking a smaller $g$ than you would with regular Mapper.
-In our experimentation, we find that the output graphs are fairly robust under changing $g$.
+As with $N$, $g$ determines the \emph{minimum} overlap between intervals, so consider taking a smaller $g$ than you would with standard Mapper.
+In our experiments, we have found that the output graphs are fairly robust to changes in $g$.
 A reasonable default choice is $g=0.5$.